Factor V: Measure Everything

 - Failed at: plan-agent execution

-Result: 30 seconds to identify, 5 minutes to fix
+Result: 30 seconds to identify root cause, 5 minutes to fix

 Improvement: 24x faster debugging